ProjectEQ/peqphpeditor/README.md

 5) Rename config.php.dist as config.php.
 Then, open up config.php and edit the variables according to your database and needs.

-6) Edit your .htaccess files in the editor root directory and the templates/iframes directory as needed to match your Apache version.

-7) The default username/password for the editor is admin/password.
+6) The default username/password for the editor is admin/password.
 If you want to add a user other than the default user, you can do so via the "admin" link, by the "logout" link, after you log in.

-8) Open up index.php in your web browser and have fun!
+7) Open up index.php in your web browser and have fun!